johnkoerk/johnkoerk/README.md

 ## 🏗️I'm currently working on:
 * A web app for the non-profit organization VandMe
-* My first personal project, a Habit Tracker web app tentatively named "Your Productivity Pal"
+* My first personal project, an AI-enhanced Habit Tracker web app tentatively named "Your Productivity Pal"
 * Contributing to UA Astrobotic's autonomy programming (we are rebuilding it from the ground up!)

 ## 🌐If you're trying to reach me: